Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Introduction

-Reinforcement learning (RL) methods have been increasingly popular in sequential decision making tasks due to its empirical success, e.g., Atari Games \citep{Mnih2015HumanlevelCT}, StarCraft II \citep{Vinyals2019GrandmasterLI}, and robotics \citep{li2019reinforcement}.
-However, the usage of RL is limited by the high computational resource costs consumed in the training process, resulting from poor scaling of RL algorithms with respect to the size of the state and action space.
-Many real-world problems when modeled as a Markov decision process (MDP) have very large state and action spaces.
+Despite the empirical success and popularity of RL, its usage in practical applications is limited by the high data sampling costs in the training process, resulting from poor scaling of RL algorithms with respect to the size of the state and action spaces.
+Given a finite-horizon homogeneous MDP with state space $S$, action space $A$, and horizon $H$, one needs $\Tilde{\Omega}\left(|S||A|H^3/\eps^2\right)$ samples given a generative model to learn an optimal policy \citep{sidford2019nearoptimal}.
+The required number of samples is often too large as many real-world problems when modeled as a Markov decision process (MDP) have very large state and action spaces.
 For example, the $n$-city Capacitated Vehicle Routing Problem (CVRP), a classical combinatorial problem from operations research, involves a state space $\{0,1\}^n$ and an action space being all partial permutations of $n-1$ cities \citep{DBLP:conf/nips/DelarueAT20}.
-Given a finite-horizon homogeneous MDP with state space $S$, action space $A$, and horizon $H$, one needs $\Tilde{\Omega}\left(|S||A|H^3/\eps^2\right)$ samples given a generative model to learn an optimal policy \citep{sidford2019nearoptimal}, which can be impractical when $S$ and $A$ are large.